tomaswrobel/scrap/README.md

 ## Roadmap

-Scrap Native is still in its early stages of development.
+Scrap is still in its early stages of development.

 ### Planned